 These two pieces are such show stoppers that I had to go easy with the rest of the room!
 The nightstands are from the old house (Craigslist) and got a facelift with paint and new hardware.
 I know you’re going to ask what the color is and… I’ll have to find it.
 So comment if you need it and I’ll go scrounging through my notes.

-The vintage maps above the bed are from one of my favorite sites, Cartographer’s Union.
+The vintage maps above the bed are from a brand called Cartographer’s Union.
 They were able to source a fun map of Providence for me to represent my college town.
 The others are Washington, DC where I grew up, and of course, NYC!
 I DIY’d the floating frames and love how they work above the bed on that wall.

 The super cozy shag carpet came from TJMaxx and I’m obsessed with it.
 It’s not practical for a high traffic room, obviously, but for this bedroom it’s the bees knees.